stormpath/stormpath-sdk-java/docs/source/config.rst

 For example:

-``stormpath.web.routes./admin/** = foo, bar, baz``
+``stormpath.web.uris./admin/** = foo, bar, baz``

 This configuration line indicates that any request to the `/admin` path or any of its children paths (via the ant-style wildcard of `/admin/**`), the ``foo`` filter should execute, then the ``bar`` filter should execute, then the ``baz`` filter should execute.
 If the filters all allow the request to continue, then a servlet handler or controller will receive and process the request.

-Therefore, the comma-delimited list of filter names defines a *filter chain* that should execute for that specific route/path.
-You can define as many routes (filter chains) as you wish based on your applications needs.
+Therefore, the comma-delimited list of filter names defines a *filter chain* that should execute for that specific URI path.
+You can define as many URI filter chains as you wish based on your applications needs.

 We'll see later on that this technique will be very useful to easily define authentication and authorization rules for your web application.

 ..
 TIP::
-    Because route patterns are relative to your web application's `context path`_, you can deploy your application to ``http://localhost:8080/myapp`` and then later deploy it to ``https://myapp.com`` without changing your route configuration.
+    Because URI patterns are relative to your web application's `context path`_, you can deploy your application to ``http://localhost:8080/myapp`` and then later deploy it to ``https://myapp.com`` without changing your URI configuration.

 .. _Ant-style path expression: https://ant.apache.org/manual/dirtasks.html#patterns